nomadtomas/Project_Proposal/README.md

 The main data source I will use will be csv files from insideairbnb.
 The data is not clean and will require EDA to be usable for ML models.
 I will leverage the austintexas.org website to pull big event dates, such as, ACL, SXSW, and F1 to name a few.
 Through EDA I will look for spikes in prices for the past years and see what drew more people and how did the market react.

+## Third Proposal

+### High Level Description

+I would like to get a sentiment analysis of 7 world wonders, utilizing data from TripAdvisor and Twitter.
+What are the most common words people use to express their experiences?
+What is the most ‘loved’ world wonder.

+### Approach:

+Scrape Twitter and TripAdvisor to get comments for each world wonder.
+Load data to mongoDB.
+Begin to filter out small filler words and focus on patterns.
+Incorporate other features, such as country, language, and how easy it is to get to the location.
+Try to incorporate other data from popular travel sites.

+### Model interaction:

+I will create a flask app that will have a mongoDB or PostgresSQL database on the backend for people to interact with.
+People can filter through the 7 wonders and see top findings and highlights of each.

+### Data sources:

+Use web scraping to get data from several twitter, tripadvisor, and other specific world wonder websites.